1cg/ronin-less/README.md

 -----

-Once you've installed the filter, you can put LessCSS files in your `html/public' folder, and, when you request them, they will be automatically compiled to Javascript.
+Once you've installed the filter, you can put LessCSS files in your `html/public' folder, and, when you request them, they will be automatically compiled to CSS.

 So `http://localhost:8080/public/scripts/example.less` with this content: